 Abdul Nacer Benbrika and other radical Islamic clerics have fueled homegrown extremism in Australia.
 Benbrika came to the country on a tourist visa in 1989 from Algeria.
 He claimed he loved the "Australian lifestyle" and became a permanent resident after marrying a Lebanese-Australian woman in 1992.
 He received a disability pension and did not work, so he spent his time immersed in Islamic studies.
 In an August 2005 interview prior to his arrest, Benrika denied his involvement in extremism and said he was teaching his followers the Quran.
 Benbrika told the media there were two laws, Australian law and Islamic law.
 Islam, he said, is the only law that needs to be spread.
 He also spoke of his admiration for Osama bin Laden.
 Benbrika became Australia's first convicted Muslim cell leader in 2009 when a judge sentenced him to at least 12 years in prison.
-(Sources: Reuters [23], Sydney Morning Herald [24], Australian [25], Australian Broadcasting Corporation [26])
+On November 25, 2020, Australia revoked Benbrika's citizenship.
+He was the first person to lose Australian citizenship while still residing in the country.
+The cancellation came a month before Benbrika was to become eligible for parole.
+(Sources: Reuters, Sydney Morning Herald, Australian, Australian Broadcasting Corporation, BBC News)